Last updated: July 05, 2024

 Woman researching is her home equity loan interest tax deductible in California on her laptop

-If you’re a homeowner in California with equity in your home, a home equity loan may allow you to deduct the interest paid on the loan when you use the funds to improve your home.1
+The short answer is yes — if you’re a homeowner in California with equity in your home, a home equity loan may allow you to deduct the interest paid on the loan when you use the funds to substantially improve your home.1

 When trying to deduct your home equity loan interest charges, you will need to provide receipts and documentation showing that the funds from your home equity loan were used to pay for your home improvements.